 Call for presentations

-The 2nd Non-Volatile Memories Workshop provides a unique showcase for outstanding research on solid state, non-volatile memories.
-It features a “vertically integrated” program that includes presentations on devices, data encoding, systems architecture, and applications related to these exciting new data storage technologies.
-The inaugural workshop (NVMW 2010) included 29 speakers from top universities, industrial research labs, and device manufacturers and attracted 130 attendees.
-(An archival website for NVMW 2010 can be found at http://nvmw.ucsd.edu/2010.)
-NVMW 2011 will build on this success, offering an expanded technical program intended for a wider audience.
+The 5th Annual Non-Volatile Memories Workshop (NVMW 2014) provides a unique showcase for outstanding research on solid state, non-volatile memories.
+It features a "vertically integrated" program that includes presentations on devices, data encoding, systems architecture, and applications related to these exciting new data storage technologies.
+Last year's workshop (NVMW 2013) included 32 speakers from top universities, industrial research labs, and device manufacturers and attracted nearly 200 attendees.
+(The website for NVMW 2013 can be found at http://nvmw.ucsd.edu/2013.)
+NVMW 2013 will build on this success.

 The organizing committee is soliciting presentations on any topic related to non-volatile, solid state memories, including:

 - Advances in memory devices or memory cell design.

 - Characterization of commercial or experimental memory devices.

 - Error correction and data encoding schemes for non-volatile memories.